emrgnt-cmplxty/automata/docs/config/open_ai_automata_agent_config.rst

 -  ``automata.tests.conftest.automata_agent_config_builder``: This is a
    fixture that provides a builder for the OpenAIAutomataAgentConfig class.
--  ``automata.core.agent.providers.OpenAIAutomataAgent``: This class
+-  ``automata.agent.providers.OpenAIAutomataAgent``: This class utilizes
-   utilizes the OpenAIAutomataAgentConfig for operational settings during its instantiation and behavior.
+   the OpenAIAutomataAgentConfig for operational settings during its instantiation and behavior.
 -  ``automata.tests.unit.test_automata_agent_builder.test_automata_agent_init``:
    This method tests the initialization of the AutomataAgent with the corresponding configuration.